guowenbin90/AI-TensorFlow/Coursera_Tensorflow/README.md

 - Code a model that implements Keras’ functional API instead of the commonly used Sequential model
 - Learn how to freeze layers from an existing model to successfully implement transfer learning
 - Explore the concept of transfer learning to use the convolutions learned by a different model from a larger dataset
+## Week 4
+- Build a multiclass classifier for the Sign Language MNIST dataset
+- Learn how to properly set up the ImageDataGenerator parameters and the model definition functions for multiclass classification
+- Understand the difference between using actual image files vs images encoded in other formats and how this changes the methods available when using ImageDataGenerator
+- Code a helper function to parse a raw CSV file which contains the information of the pixel values for the images used